ShabaniLab/q-camp/engineering-microwave-filters.md

 manual will be provided later.

 ### 8. Analyze the data
+What do you observe in the frequency response of the filter?

 ### 9. Prepare a report + presentation
+You will add your contributions to the project to your final individual report.
+In addition, each group needs to prepare a presentation on their own design, build, and measurement for the final day.

 ## Resources
 1. **Microwave Engineering** by David M Pozar